 - Do I receive payment for my donation?

 No. All donations made through Memorial Blood Centers are voluntary.
-In fact, blood that is collected from people who have been paid cannot be used for patient transfusion.
+In fact, some hospitals will not use blood that's donated by paid donors for patient transfusions.

 - How old do I have to be to donate blood?